noslav7/cms/README.md

 The repository contains the application for Customer Management System (CMS).
-It is a part of Customer Management System (CRM) of an industrial enterprise, which produces industrial equipment.
+It is a part of Customer Relationship Management (CRM)  System of an industrial enterprise, which produces industrial equipment.
  CMS in this app represents itself as a system to collect and store data about customers (organizations in this case), various contact data, data about interactions with the customers and the contacts.
 Another app, that logs data about each action of the CMS is called "stub".
 It's repository may be found at